Ameer2000Mzori/Picture-in-Picture/README.md

 # 📖 My Portafolio <a name="about-project"></a>

-> This is my website portfolio, made with HTML, CSS, and JavaScript. and it's a multi-page responsive website. it's a whole website made for desktop and mobile versions.
+> Picture-in-Picture website that can help you minimize any video on social media and work as normal.
+This project is built with HTML, CSS, and JavaScript, using the Picture-in-Picture API.

 ## 🛠 Built With <a name="built-with"></a>